John Mabry: Post-playing career

 In April 2011, Fox Sports Midwest hired Mabry to serve as baseball analyst during St. Louis Cardinals live pre-game and post-game shows, a role he shared with former Cardinals Mike Matheny and Cal Eldred.

-On December 2, 2011, the Cardinals named Mabry the assistant hitting coach to Mark McGwire in 2012, soon after announcing former teammate Mike Matheny would be the new manager.
-On November 5, 2012, the Cardinals promoted Mabry to hitting coach following McGwire's departure to the Los Angeles Dodgers.
+On December 2, 2011, the Cardinals named Mabry the assistant hitting coach to Mark McGwire in 2012, soon after announcing former teammate Matheny would be the new manager.
+On November 5, 2012, the Cardinals promoted Mabry to hitting coach after McGwire left for the Los Angeles Dodgers.
 Former major league catcher Bengie Molina succeeded Mabry as the assistant hitting coach.

-Mabry was released from his position as hitting coach with the St. Louis Cardinals when manager Mike Matheny was fired on July 14, 2018, just days before the All-Star break of the 2018 season.
+Mabry was released from his position as hitting coach with the St. Louis Cardinals when manager Matheny was fired on July 14, 2018, just days before the All-Star break of the 2018 season.

-On December 5, 2019, Mabry was added to the Kansas City Royals staff as a major league coach.
+On December 5, 2019, Mabry was added to the Kansas City Royals' staff as a major league coach.

 On December 13, 2022, Mabry was added to the Miami Marlins staff as a major league assistant hitting coach.
+On October 2, 2024, Mabry was fired alongside the entirety of the Marlins coaching staff.

+On May 30, 2025, the Baltimore Orioles added Mabry to their coaching staff as a senior advisor.